Professional edition active

 Indurated, nontender or only slightly tender

-Relatively nontender adenopathy
+Relatively nontender inguinal lymphadenopathy

 Syphilitic chancre

-Clusters of small, painful superficial ulcers on an erythematous base
+Clusters of small, painful, superficial ulcers on an erythematous base

 Sometimes with vesicles